-AC202 COST/MANAGERIAL ACCOUNTING (3.0 credits/60 clock hours) This course introduces the student to cost accounting principles as they apply to the two main cost systems: namely, job order and order process costing.
-In addition, the use of standard costing under both systems is discussed.
+AC202 COST/MANAGERIAL ACCOUNTING (3.0 credits/60 clock hours) This course introduces the student to cost accounting principles as they apply to job order costing.
 Managerial decision making issues such as break even analysis, target profit, target sales, fixed and variable costs and other planning and budgeting topics are presented.
 Required journal entries based on cost allocations and the resulting financial statement preparation for a manufacturing operation are also introduced.
 Prerequisites: Accounting II and Business Mathematics.